greyhathacker63/wordle/README.md

 share_plus: Provides the functionality to share game scores and results with others.

 flutter_timer_countdown: Powers the time-restricted game mode, managing the countdown timer displayed to the user.

-cupertino_icons: Offers a set of iOS-style icons used throughout the application's UI.